Scifabric/pybossa/doc/installing_pybossa.rst

 ===============================
-Install your own PyBossa server
+Install your own PYBOSSA server
 ===============================

-This section covers how you can install, configure and deploy a PyBossa server for your company, organization or institution using a GNU/Linux server.
+This section covers how you can install, configure and deploy a PYBOSSA server for your company, organization or institution using a GNU/Linux server.

 .. toctree::